saymrwulf/stable-baselines3/notes.md

-2018-11-21T19:46:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2018-11-21T04:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2018-12-09T00:12:00 - Late-night bugfix on financial RL environment (stable-baselines3)
+2018-11-21T19:46:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2018-11-21T04:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2018-12-09T00:12:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2018-12-09T23:11:00 - Implementing approach from a new paper read last night (stable-baselines3)